nor more than 20% of the customer monthly income

-In the state of Oklahoma, the maximum payday loan amount should not exceed $500.
-The loan can be given for the term from 12 days to 45 days.
-Average APR for a $300 payday loan is 395%*.
-Finance charges for loans smaller than $300 should not exceed $15, for loans larger than $300 can include $10 for each $100.
+In the state of Oklahoma, the maximum payday loan amount should not exceed $1,500.
+The loan can be given for the term from 60 days to 365 days.
+The interest should not exceed 17% monthly.
 Criminal actions are prohibited.
-Roll-overs and extensions are not allowed.
-A cooling-off period of 2 business days is required after the 5th consecutive loan.

-Oklahoma has had the same payday loan regulations for years.
-It can be called restrictive in a certain way, however, it doesn’t stop lenders from charging ~390% APR.
-Also, despite the recent Legislature’s success in banning the attempt to pass a law that would introduce another high-cost loan product in Oklahoma, there are still problems, and the major one of them involves online tribal lending.
+Oklahoma had the same payday loan regulations for years.
+It can be called restrictive in a certain way, however, it didn’t stop lenders from charging ~390% APR.

 Oklahoma Payday Lending Statutes

-Before starting to offer payday loans in Oklahoma, every lending company should apply for the deferred deposit lender license which is given by the Administration of the Department of Consumer Credit.
-If a company wants to spread into new areas or establish a new office, it needs to get a new license for each place.
+Before starting to offer payday loans in Oklahoma, every lending company (from the 2020 year) should apply for the deferred deposit lender license which is given by the Administration of the Department of Consumer Credit, and pay $1,900 in fees for each storefront.

-Oklahoma Deferred Deposit Lending Act also requires that lenders should use the
+Oklahoma Small Lenders Act also requires that lenders should use the

 - There is a $25 NSF fee allowed; all criminal actions are prohibited.